3 Reasons You Don’t Need the Support of Your Friends or Family

 You are a mirror

-A few weeks back, I had a conversation with a friend of mine who helped me understand a lot of this and the biggest takeaway was; you are a mirror.
+A few weeks back, I had a conversation with a friend of mine who helped me understand a lot of this, and the biggest takeaway was; you are a mirror, the reflection of everything they're lacking.
 This means they see a lack of their progression in your progression and because of that, they're unable to support you.
-Don't take their criticism—positive or negative—personal; they could be projecting their fears and insecurities on you.
-Remember, the people closest to you have to literally SEE you living your dream before they will be able to support you.
+You can't take their criticism—positive or negative—personal; many times they are projecting their fears and insecurities on you.
+Remember, the people closest to you have to [literally] SEE you living your dream before they will be able to support you.

-Yes, we all want our friends and family to support us, but that's not always the case.
-Keep going, you're powerful enough, by yourself; believe in that, focus on your audience and work, and be successful on your terms.
-YOU ARE A BADASS!
+Support allows us to feel good and validated, and yes, we all want our friends and family to support us, but that's not always going to be the case, and that's okay.
+Keep going, you're powerful enough, by yourself; believe in that, focus on who you're working to serve, and define success on your [own] terms.
 Continue to Live Your Life in Style and always Be Inspired.